CSV to Excel Converter - Convert CSV File to XLSX Online

 The key principle here is conservative inference.
 The tool won't convert a column to numeric if even a few values don't look like numbers.
 This prevents the "ZIP code problem" where leading zeros get stripped.
 For details on how Excel handles data types internally, the Wikipedia article on Office Open XML provides excellent background.

-Video Tutorial: Converting CSV to Excel
+Video Tutorial Converting CSV to Excel

-Video: A practical guide to working with CSV files and Excel conversion.
+A practical guide to working with CSV files and Excel conversion.

 Comparison With Alternative CSV Converters